 - Regular whole school staff behaviour management training is provided to ensure consistency of behaviour management strategies across the school.

-(xii) Support/supervision at less structured times of the day including personal care:
+How is support provided during at less structured times of the day including supporting children with personal care?

 - The Learning Mentors provide targeted individual supported activities during less structured times of the day.

 - Trained welfare staff engage vulnerable children in organised games during lunchtime.